TradeTrust/decentralized-renderer/README.md

 ### Core Components

 Core components, located in the `src/core directory`, are reusable React components that offer enhanced functionalities for renderer templates.
+When you run `npm run storybook`, the example templates with core components will be displayed.

 This repository contains a collection of example templates along with demonstrations of how to use core components.
 You can find these examples in the `/src/templates` directory.
 These templates serve as references and guides to help you set up your own templates to meet your unique requirements.